Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-troubleshooting.md

 ### Identifying Queries With a Low Cache Hit Ratio

-[As seen previously](#understanding-memory-consumption), relying on swap usage can have a significant impact on your database performances.
+[As seen previously](#understanding-memory-consumption), relying on swap usage and excessive disk reads can significantly impact your database performance.
 Consequently, measuring the number of times a query has to read data from the disk instead of fetching it from the cache (stored in memory) can help identify non-optimal queries.